fiskWasTaken/qrd/README.md

 # QRD

 A frontend for node-qrcode.
 Because finding online tools to generate QR codes is annoying for some reason.

+This repository is hosted online at https://qrd.fisk.cc.

 ## Project setup
 ```